tajmone/alan-pb/docs-src/README.md

 # License

+This directory tree contains multiple documents in AsciiDoc source format.
-The _[ARun Clockwork]_ book is Copyright &copy; 2022 [Tristano Ajmone], released under the terms of the [CC BY-NC-SA 4.0] license.
+The contents of these documents, as well as their source files, are Copyright &copy; by [Tristano Ajmone], released under the terms of the [CC BY-NC-SA 4.0] license.

-Unless otherwise specified, the same license terms apply to all other documents within this directory tree.
+See the _Copyright and License_ section in their HTML versions for human-friendly details about their Copyright status and license.

 <!-----------------------------------------------------------------------------
                                REFERENCE LINKS